MaalyALkaraki/syllabus/node-db/week-18/sql3-node-sql.md

 1. Make sure you have defined the endpoints for:
     1. Getting all customers
     2. Getting a single customer by id
-2. Using a method similar to the one used to get a customer by id, define an endpoint that can get customers by matching part of the name (e.g. /customers-by-name).
+2. Using a method similar to the one used to get a customer by id, define an endpoint that can get customers by matching part of the name (e.g. endpoint /customers-by-name).

 > Remember there may be more than one matching row!